IMA Foundation Grants

 The IMA Foundation provides grants to organizations that have a primary focus on advancing youth, with five key areas identified: education, mental health, arts & culture, food insecurity and homelessness.
 Eligible organizations and programs must focus on youth under the age of 26.
 We strive to empower our communities by creating opportunities where we work and live to protect assets and make a difference.

-The Spring 2024 grant cycle is now closed.
-All nonprofit applicants will be notified by May 31 and funding will be processed starting in early June.
 The fall grant cycle will open in early August and the deadline is October 4, 2024.

 Email foundation@imacorp.com with any questions.